LukeHealy/OOSEAssignment/README.md

 ## Purpose

-This program simulates 0 or more businnes decisions, made in a given economic context, for the purpose of training a company director.
+This program simulates 0 or more bussines decisions, made in a given economic context, for the purpose of training a company director.

 The point of this assignment was to implement a system design, given a complex specification, and make good use of OO design patterns and general practices.